We are always on the look out for great people:

 We are always interested in a fresh perspective and a proactive approach.
 In two years we have grown from two to ten, with both full time and part time team members.
 If you like the sound of what we do here at Atlas Partners, please get in touch with your CV and a covering letter to tell us what you think you might bring to our team.
 You can find out more about what its like to work at Atlas below ....

 Putting happiness at the heart of our business model:

-You can read about Ellie's work experience at Atlas and decide whether we live up to that principle in her blog...
+You can read about Ellie's work experience at Atlas and decide whether we live up to that aim in her blog...

-To help embed this distinctive culture as we grow, we’ve identified six key values that underpin the Atlas Partners approach:
+To help embed a happy culture as we grow, we’ve identified six key values that underpin the Atlas Partners approach:

 - Creative – Good communications to engage political and media audiences have to be creative to compete in our ever more crowded modern world.
 We don’t believe you are born creative or not.
 Creativity needs inspiration, time and space to develop.
 We will apply practical tips and tricks to make our work more creative.

-- Honest – Transparency and honesty are critical for effective lobbying.
+- Honest – Transparency and honesty are critical for effective lobbying and authentic communications.
 Democracy relies on decision makers having access to good quality information about the implications of their policies.
-Working in a regulated profession means we have to be unapologetically pedantic about the accuracy, timeliness and relevance of all our clients communications to politicians.
+Journalists need robust sources they can reply on for stories.
+Working in a regulated profession means we have to be unapologetically pedantic about the accuracy, timeliness and relevance of all our clients communications to politicians particularly.

 - Empathetic – Emotional intelligence is essential to craft brilliant narratives to engage, persuade or manage crises effectively.
 Understanding how editors and politicians make decisions, who they listen to and how the system works is also critical for any media or public affairs campaign.
 In our dealings with clients, journalists, stakeholders and each other we will harness the power of empathy.